Adversarial Explainable AI

 - Evaluating and Aggregating Feature-based Model Explanations

-U. Bhatt et al. International Joint Conference on Artificial Intelligence 2020A feature-based model explanation denotes how much each input feature contributes to a model's output for a given data point.
+U. Bhatt et al. International Joint Conference on Artificial Intelligence (IJCAI) 2020A feature-based model explanation denotes how much each input feature contributes to a model's output for a given data point.
 As the number of proposed explanation functions grows, we lack quantitative evaluation criteria to help practitioners know when to use which explanation function.
 This paper proposes quantitative evaluation criteria for feature-based explanations: low sensitivity, high faithfulness, and low complexity.
 We devise a framework for aggregating explanation functions.
 We develop a procedure for learning an aggregate explanation function with lower complexity and then derive a new aggregate Shapley value explanation function that minimizes sensitivity.

 - Debugging Tests for Model Explanations

-J. Adebayo et al. Advances in Neural Information Processing Systems 2020We investigate whether post-hoc model explanations are effective for diagnosing model errors–model debugging.
+J. Adebayo et al. Advances in Neural Information Processing Systems (NeurIPS) 2020We investigate whether post-hoc model explanations are effective for diagnosing model errors–model debugging.
 In response to the challenge of explaining a model’s prediction, a vast array of explanation methods have been proposed.
 Despite increasing use, it is unclear if they are effective.
 To start, we categorize bugs, based on their source, into: data, model, and test-time contamination bugs.
 For several explanation methods, we assess their ability to: detect spurious correlation artifacts (data contamination), diagnose mislabeled training examples (data contamination), differentiate between a (partially) re-initialized model and a trained one (model contamination), and detect out-of-distribution inputs (test-time contamination).
 We find that the methods tested are able to diagnose a spurious background bug, but not conclusively identify mislabeled training examples.
 In addition, a class of methods, that modify the back-propagation algorithm are invariant to the higher layer parameters of a deep network; hence, ineffective for diagnosing model contamination.
 We complement our analysis with a human subject study, and find that subjects fail to identify defective models using attributions, but instead rely, primarily, on model predictions.
 Taken together, our results provide guidance for practitioners and researchers turning to explanations as tools for model debugging.

 - Can We Trust Your Explanations?
 Sanity Checks for Interpreters in Android Malware Analysis

-M. Fan et al. arXiv preprint v1 2020With the rapid growth of Android malware, many machine learning-based malware analysis approaches are proposed to mitigate the severe phenomenon.
+M. Fan et al. IEEE Transactions on Information Forensics and Security 2020With the rapid growth of Android malware, many machine learning-based malware analysis approaches are proposed to mitigate the severe phenomenon.
 However, such classifiers are opaque, non-intuitive, and difficult for analysts to understand the inner decision reason.
 For this reason, a variety of explanation approaches are proposed to interpret predictions by providing important features.
 Unfortunately, the explanation results obtained in the malware analysis domain cannot achieve a consensus in general, which makes the analysts confused about whether they can trust such results.
 In this work, we propose principled guidelines to assess the quality of five explanation approaches by designing three critical quantitative metrics to measure their stability, robustness, and effectiveness.
 Furthermore, we collect five widely-used malware datasets and apply the explanation approaches on them in two tasks, including malware detection and familial identification.
 Based on the generated explanation results, we conduct a sanity check of such explanation approaches in terms of the three metrics.
 The results demonstrate that our metrics can assess the explanation approaches and help us obtain the knowledge of most typical malicious behaviors for malware analysis.

 Attacks on AI using XAI